gran4/AI-InvestiBot/README.md

 - Spatial is what sees if the predicted is correctly positioned in relation to the real data.
 So if it goes up, the predicted should be over, but if it goes down, the predicted should go down
   + Spatial Test:  94.26530612244898
   + Means 94% accuracy

-- RMSE and RMSSE show the amount it is off.
+- RMSE and RMSSE shows how incorrect the bot is.
 RMSSE is more impacted by larger differences.
 Remember that the lower the value of these metrics, the better the performance.